bblfish/sbt-scalajs/README.md

  3. 2.11 version.
 This contains *only* the code for 2.11.
 Ideally, this should even be empty.

 An obvious question at this point is: "What is the point of having two empty projects?"
 To answer that, we have to look at the structure.
-Before that, let's recap.
-Before we had one project, one source tree.
+But first, let us recap.
+Before we had one project and one source tree.
 Now we have three source trees, and four targets.
 But recall that eclipse has the rule of one project per directory - that means we need three projects.
 But if our root project is now to be the "master" project for all three, then we must also put the common source into its own project.